cbuccella/everydayguide_prompt_engineering/6. Prompt Types /📊 Graph Prompting.md

    - What challenges did you face in creating and analyzing the graph?
    - How might you use this technique in future problem-solving scenarios?

-9. Share your graph, analysis, proposed actions, and reflections in the comments below.

-This exercise will help you apply the Graph Prompting technique to a real-world scenario, enhancing your ability to visualize and analyze complex systems or problems.
 </details>